angular-architects/module-federation-plugin/migration-guide.md

 + },
 ```

-Then, nuke your ``node_modules`` folder and install the dependencies with yarn (!).
+Then, nuke your ``node_modules`` folder and install the dependencies with ``yarn`` (!).
 Please note, that yarn is needed for respecting the ``resolutions`` section.
-Once, the CLI ships with a fitting webpack version you can git rid of this section and use other packages.
+Once, the CLI ships with a fitting webpack version you can git rid of this section and use other package manager.

 If you haven't created your project with yarn, also add the following section to your ``angular.json``: